halso/Vaider/Documents/Prds/VaiderPrd.md

 ## 8. Other Notes

-*   **Experimental Programs**: During development of the project a number of experimental program will be used to try out various parts of the system before working on the code for them.
+*   **Experimental Programs**: During development of the project a number of experimental program will be used to try out various technologies used in the system **before** working on the code for them.
 These will include:
     - One that creates and runs a simple Hello World MCP server that can be run and tested by an Agent that just says Hello Agent and tells it the current time.
     - One that takes a test input video file and sends it to Gemini to get a description of it.